lvapeab/sentence-selectioNN/README.md

 ## Architecture

-See [the paper](http://arxiv.org/abs/1612.05555) for a more detailed description.
+We support two different network architecture, BLSTM or CNN, both at monolingual or bilingual level.

 ![NN_Classifier](./docs/sentence_classifier.png)

+Please, see [the paper](http://arxiv.org/abs/1612.05555) for a more detailed description of the model.

 ## Citation